v1X3Q0/PCDump-bn/README.md

 - Its definitely in the `TODO` to implement some of these in the file generation process.
 - The other `TODO` would be to do header tracking, so that the generated c files can have all their includes resolved for eachother.
+- Get binja to stop creating local variables of type void.
+- correct decompilation so that there are no more `char cont* const` types that are written to.
+These guys are annoying.
+- Have sidekick stop generating function names with `<>` in the name.
+- Cast function pointers to their interpretted types in pseudo-c view before the call.

 ## Minimum Version